MarcCollado/enron/README.md

 This plot does appear to contain some outliers.
 There are three suspicious persons that send / receive way more email than what would be considered average.

-For example, the farthest point on the right sent over 14000 emails, with the closest being less then a half.
+For example, the farthest point on the right sent over 14000 emails, with the closest being less than a half.
 The points outside the main cluster are identified below.

 ```
   ['KAMINSKI WINCENTY J',